usnistgov/IoT-Device-Cybersecurity-Requirement-Catalogs/_Frontmatter/background.md

 # Introduction

 Internet of Things (IoT) devices may create new pathways in and out of the networked systems within which they are used.
-Such pathways make controlling the secure use of IoT devices within networking systems a new and challenging task.
+Such pathways make controlling the secure use of IoT devices within networked systems a new and challenging task.
 It is also challenging when trying to identify and mitigate the cybersecurity risks and effectively protect the associated IoT data, interfaces, and linked systems.
 NIST’s [Cybersecurity for the Internet of Things](https://www.nist.gov/programs-projects/nist-cybersecurity-iot-program) program aims to help manufacturers and Federal government agencies better understand IoT device cybersecurity capabilities and supporting non-technical manufacturer capabilities needed for IoT devices used by Federal government agencies.
+This guidance is also generally useful for other categories of IoT device customers and other participants in the IoT "ecosystem".

 The Cybersecurity for IoT program defines these terms as follows: